 Acting Deputy Commissioner

-Bradley Weldon is Acting Deputy Commissioner at the Office of the Information and Privacy Commissioner.
+Bradley Weldon is Director of Policy at the Office of the Information and Privacy Commissioner.
 He has worked at the OIPC for six years and focuses on emerging technologies, surveillance, and employee/employer privacy issues.

 Bradley directs the OIPC policy team and was the lead investigator on OIPC public reports, including an investigation into spyware installed on employee computers in the District of Saanich.
 He also contributed to a report that reinterpreted section 25 of the Freedom of Information and Protection of Privacy Act in two files: the Mt.
 Polley tailings pond breach and the contamination of the Hullcar Aquifer.